branner-courses/databases_widom/README.md

 This repository is meant to hold my efforts following Jennifer Widom's introductory course in databases.

+**Note**: I've decided to move the content here to a [private repo](https://bitbucket.org/dpb/databases_widom).
+I am leaving this README as a record, however.

 ### Videos

 Online versions of the course include: